awsdocs/aws-java-developer-guide-v2/doc_source/examples-ec2-elastic-ip.rst

 ===============================

 To list the Elastic IP addresses assigned to your account, call the |ec2client|'s :methodname:`describeAddresses` method.
-It returns a :aws-java-class-prev:`DescribeAddressesResponse
+It returns a :aws-java-class:`DescribeAddressesResponse
 <services/ec2/model/DescribeAddressesResponse>` which you can use to get a list of
-:aws-java-class-prev:`Address <services/ec2/model/Address>` objects that represent the Elastic IP addresses on your account.
+:aws-java-class:`Address <services/ec2/model/Address>` objects that represent the Elastic IP addresses on your account.

 **Imports**